ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/maternal_hemorrhage/index.rst

 **Hemoglobin_shift == 6.8 grams per liter**

 For simulants who experience an incident case of maternal hemorrhage as determined in the  :ref:`maternal hemorrhage incidence cause mode document<2019_cause_maternal_hemorrhage_incidence>`, their :ref:`hemoglobin concentration exposure <2019_hemoglobin_model>` should be decreased by the hemoglobin_shift from the time of birth for the duration of the postpartum period as defined by the :ref:`pregnancy model <other_models_pregnancy>`.
-At the end of the postpartum period, the simulants' hemoglobin concentration should increase by the hemoglobin_shift prior the removal of the pregnancy adjustment factor to the simulant's hemoglobin level.
+At the end of the postpartum period, the simulants' hemoglobin concentration should increase by the hemoglobin_shift prior to the removal of the pregnancy adjustment factor to the simulant's hemoglobin level.

 Validation and Verification Criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^